 Over the years, you may have invested in several finance options such as fixed deposits, savings accounts and other investment instruments.
 Say you have invested in a company that is performing badly; it would be a better idea to pull out and park this money in pension plans, ELSS, PF and bank fixed deposits.

-Re-organise your financial products to build investments that would generate money required for your retirement corpus.
+Re-organize your financial products to build investments that would generate the money required for your retirement corpus.

 As you are starting late, you must ensure that your portfolio inclines towards surety of returns rather than a high risk, high reward profile.